 🤮 Reverse-to-Revulsion: Give non-food rewards for not eating

-Give them a pat on the back when they stay up instead.
-Reward yourself with something non-food related every time you’d normally eat junk food but don’t.
+Reward yourself with something non-food related every time you would normally eat junk food but don’t.

 - When you buy a bottle of sparkling water instead of a soda at the gas station, put $5 towards a dedicated Hawaii holiday pot.

-- Or, for every day you skip dessert, put a sticker on your calendar and take pride on building a streak.
+- For every day you skip dessert, put a sticker on your calendar and take pride in building a streak.

 Good Riddance to Bad Rubbish

 It doesn’t have to be torture to stop eating junk foods that make us feel bad.
-I’d even go so far as to say that these Reverse-to-Revulsion strategies are perversely fun (aside from maybe #2).
+I’d even go so far as to say that these Reverse-to-Revulsion strategies are perversely fun (aside from maybe #2, Make it the villain).

-But they’re probably not 100 percent effective, either (aside from maybe #2).
-Learning to dislike unhealthy food we’re wired to be addicted to isn’t the exact opposite of learning to like something healthy we have no biological reason to have an aversion to.
+But they’re probably not 100 percent effective, either (again, aside from maybe #2).
+We’re trying to learn to dislike unhealthy food we’re wired to be addicted to.
+That’s not the exact opposite of learning to like something healthy we have no biological reason to have an aversion.

 So keep your expectations measured.
 If any of these strategies to stop liking junk food help you cut the crap by a decent amount, and maybe move toward something healthier in its place, that’s a great start.